VijithaSirra/Boston_housing_data/README.md

 This is one more data set to practice and learn the data cleaning and predicting the results with the help of machine learning algorithms.

-Here, Boston city housing data set with 14 different features like ..
+Here, Boston city housing data set with 14 different features following
 <pre>
 crim    : per capita crime rate by town.